Pressio/pressio-demoapps/README.md

 ## C++ library
 The C++ library is header-only so it does not need to be compiled and installed.
-To use the headers, all you have to do is to include in your compilation line the `pressiodemoapps/include` subdirectory, specify this `-DPRESSIODEMOAPPS_ENABLE_TPL_EIGEN=ON` to CMake while building your code, and also include the Eigen library (whose headers you can find inside `pressiodemoapps/tpls`).
+To use the headers, all you have to do is:
+1. include the `pressiodemoapps/include` subdirectory in your compilation line
+2. include the Eigen library (whose headers you can find inside `pressiodemoapps/tpls`).
-Note that you need a C++ compiler with support for C++14.
+3. specify the option `-DPRESSIODEMOAPPS_ENABLE_TPL_EIGEN=ON` for CMake while building your code Note that you need a C++ compiler with support for C++14.

 If you want to build the C++ tests, you need CMake > 3.18.0 and a C++ compiler with C++14 support: